sanny32/OpenModScan/README.md

   Building is available via cmake (with installed Qt version 5.15 and above) or Qt Creator.
 Supports both OS Microsoft Windows and Linux.

 ## Microsoft Windows Building

+The minimum supported version of Microsoft Windows for building OpenModScan from source is Windows 10.

 1. Install latest [git](https://git-scm.com/downloads/win) version
 2. Run Windows PowerShell terminal as an Administrator
 3. Clone OpenModScan sources from github repository